 Phase 2: Pilot study in one locality

 An area of the city known to have high needs was chosen for a pilot study.
-A ‘locality’ team was set up to respond to issues raised by people in this area.
+A ‘locality’ team (including a fire officer, a police officer and an alcohol support worker) was set up to respond to issues raised by people in this area.
 The team’s brief was to address any problems identified when people living in this area came into contact with any local authority services or with the fire or police services, which were by now actively involved with the project.

 The new locality team differed from the old functional teams in several important respects;